radumaerza/radumaerza/README.md

 - 👀 I’m interested in Fullstack Development, Mobile Development, Team Leading
 - 🌱 I’m currently learning everything that I need to get my work done ;-)
 - 💞️ I’m looking to collaborate on everything that is cool and helps people or solves real world problems.
 - 📫 How to reach me?
-E-Mail.
+Check my homepage.

 <!---
 radumaerza/radumaerza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.